rse/stmux/README.md

 - `-t <title>`, `--title <title>`<br/>
   Set title on terminal.
 The default title is `stmux`.
 - `-f <file>`, `--file <file>`<br/>
-  Read specification from configuration file.
-The default is to use the specification in the command line arguments.
+  Read specification `<spec>` from a configuration file.
+The default is to use the specification inside the command line arguments or (alternatively) to read the specification from `stdin`.

-The following grammar describes the specification:
+The following grammar describes the specification `<spec>`:

 ```
 spec      ::= "[" directive (":"  directive)* "]"  /* vertical   split */